emmalepsy/emmalepsy.github.io/_posts/2016-01-20-Freelance-Writers-Content-Managers-What-Each-Wish-The-Other-Knew.md

 * *how to edit in a way that’s constructive, not destructive*
 * *and more that we’ll talk about in our chat*

+## Wait, what's Blab?
+Blab is like a combo of Google Hangouts and Periscope, where you can watch a live video chat, comment, and ask questions.
+All you have to do is visit our Blab link, and watch.
+It's free.

 ##Don’t forget
 If you’re worried you’re going to forget, here’s [a handy link for putting our Blab on your calendar.](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=cGRrY2VkYmpyYmxtazNuNnBkdnBpMHRjbGMgZW1tYWZheWVAbQ&tmsrc=emmafaye%40gmail.com)